razandakkak/zaka/README.md

 # Process
 We firstly trained the gender model using Yolov10s pre-trained model, then we tested the SimSwap model but we considered training it for better result and finally we used Coquii TTS model for voice cloning.

-# Guidance
+# Guidance (SimSwap Setup)
-To begin, we have to set up the SimSwap environement, since we already have our gender model.
-To use it, you have to first Follow the Guidance file and then keep up with the rest.
+To begin, we have to set up the SimSwap environement, since we already have our gender model within the repository.
+To use it, you have to first Follow the **Guidance** file and then keep up with the rest.

-You can see that we have a flaskapp, this is only for Gender and SimSwap model and does not include voice cloning.
+- You can see that we have a flaskapp, this is only for Gender and SimSwap model and does not include voice cloning.

-We also provided a script to test our Gender model alone.
++ We also provided a script to test our Gender model alone.
 And the Google Colab file is for the interface of the whole project.